saulrichardson/solstice/data/cache/Liu_et_al.__2024_/extracted/document.md

 ### were tested in year 2

-p p g y ygg g A (H1 N1) pdm09 and influenza B viruses were propagated in Mad in Darby canine kidney (MDCK) cells.
-Influenza B antigens were ether- treated prior to use in the HI as says.
+p p g y ygg g A (H1 N1) pdm09 and influenza B viruses were propagated in MadinDarby canine kidney (MDCK) cells.
+Influenza B antigens were ether treated prior to use in the HI as says.
 Egg- and cell (MDCK)-propagated A/Michigan/45/2015 (H1 N1) pdm09, B/Colorado/06/2017 (B/Victoria), and B/Phuket/3073/2013 (B/Yamagata) viruses were tested in year 1, Egg propagated A/Brisbane/02/2018 (H1 N1) pdm09, cell propagated A/Idaho/7/2018 (H1 N1) pdm09, egg- and cell propagated B/Colorado/ 06 2017 (B/Victoria) and B/Phuket/3073/2013 (B/Yamagata) viruses

 ## Page 12

 vated influenza vaccine in children.
 Vaccine 38, 5171-5177 (2020).
 12. Hart vick son, R. et al. Non inferiority of mammalian cell derived quad rival ent subunit influenza virus vaccines compared to trivalent

 with MN or HI GMT egg cell titer ratio ≥4 fold was calculated to quantify the percent of participants with antibodies predominantly targeting egg adapted epi topes per vaccine group.
-One way ANOVA corrected for multiple comparisons (Tukey’stest) or non parametric Kruskal-Wallis test was used for multiple group comparison, two tailed paired ttest was used to compare pre- and post vaccination; two tailed unpaired ttest was used to compare the post vaccination titers between IIV4-IIV4 (Flu zone arm and each of the remaining 6 arms in Year 2; Two tailed Fisher’sexact test was used for comparing pro- portions.
+One way ANOVA corrected for multiple comparisons (Tukey’stest) or non parametric Kruskal-Wallis test was used for multiple group comparison, two tailed paired ttest was used to compare pre- and post vaccination; two tailed unpaired ttest was used to compare the post vaccination titers between IIV4-IIV4 (Flu zone arm and each of the remaining 6 arms in Year 2; Two tailed Fisher’sexact test was used for comparing proportions.
 P < 0.05 is considered statistically significant.
 SAS 9.4 (SAS Institute) and Graph pad Prism 8 (Graph pad Software, Inc.) were used for statistical analyses.
 Ethic review The study protocol was reviewed and approved by the institutional review boards (IRBs) of the study sites and the Centers for Disease Control and Prevention.
-Informed consent was obtained from the par- tic i pants.
+Informed consent was obtained from the participants.
 This study is registered on ClinicalTrials.gov, NCT03722589.
 Reporting summary Further information on research design is available in the Nature Portfolio Reporting Summary linked to this article.
 Data availability The data that support the findings of this study are included in the manuscript, supplementary information, and the fig share repository https://doi.org/10.6084/m9.figshare.22666231.
-Additional raw data from the study are available from the corresponding author (mlevi- ne@cdc.gov) upon request.
+Additional raw data from the study are available from the corresponding author (mlevine@cdc.gov) upon request.
 References 1.
 Flannery, B. et al. Influenza vaccine effectiveness in the United States during the 2016-2017 season.
 Clin.
 Infect.
 Dis.
 68, 1798-1806 (2019).
-2. Levine, M. Z. et al. Antibodies Against Egg- and Cell-Grown In flu enza A (H3 N2) viruses in adults hospitalized during the 2017-2018 influenza season.
+2. Levine, M. Z. et al. Antibodies Against Egg- and Cell-Grown Influenza A (H3 N2) viruses in adults hospitalized during the 2017-2018 influenza season.
 J. Infect.
 Dis.
 219, 1904-1912 (2019).
-3. Liu, F. et al. Age specific effects of vaccine egg adaptation and immune priming on A (H3 N2) antibody responses following in flu enza vaccination.
+3. Liu, F. et al. Age specific effects of vaccine egg adaptation and immune priming on A (H3 N2) antibody responses following influenza vaccination.
 J. Clin.
 Invest ig.
 131, e146138 (2021).
 4. Rolfes, M. A. et al. Effects of Influenza Vaccination in the United States During the 2017-2018 Influenza Season.
 Clin.
 Infect.
 Dis.
 69, 1845-1853 (2019).
 5. Wu, N. C.et al. A structural explanation for the low effectiveness of the seasonal influenza H3 N2 vaccine.
 PLoS Pathog.
 13, e1006682 (2017).
-6. Zost, S. J. et al. Contemporary H3 N2 influenza viruses have agly- cosy lati on site that alters binding of antibodies elicited by egg- adapted vaccine strains.
+6. Zost, S. J. et al. Contemporary H3 N2 influenza viruses have agly cosy lati on site that alters binding of antibodies elicited by egg adapted vaccine strains.
 Proc.
 Natl.
 Acad.
 Sci.
 USA 114, 12578-12583 (2017).
 7. Barr, I. G. et al. Cell culture derived influenza vaccines in the severe 2017-2018 epidemic season: astep towards improved influenza vaccine effectiveness.
 NPJ Vaccines 3, 44 (2018). subunit influenza virus vaccines in healthy children: a phase III randomized, multi center, double blind clinical trial.
 Int.
 J. Infect.
 Dis.
-41, 65–72 (2015).
+41, 65-72 (2015).
 13. Gouma, S. et al. Comparison of human H3 N2 antibody responses elicited by egg based, cell based, and recombinant protein based influenza vaccines during the 2017-2018 season.
 Clin.
 Infect.
 Dis.
 71, 1447-1453 (2020).
-14. Izuri eta, H. S. et al. Relative effectiveness of cell cultured and egg- based influenza vaccines among elderly persons in the United States, 2017-2018.
+14. Izuri eta, H. S. et al. Relative effectiveness of cell cultured and egg based influenza vaccines among elderly persons in the United States, 2017-2018.
 J. Infect.
 Dis.
 220, 1255-1264 (2019).
 15. Dunkle, L. M. et al. Efficacy of recombinant influenza vaccine in adults 50 years of age or older.
 N. Engl.
 J. Med.
 376, 2427-2436 (2017).
-16. Boikos, C., Sylvester, G. C., Sam pal is, J. S. & Mansi, J. A. Relative effectiveness of the cell cultured quad rival ent influenza vaccine compared to standard, egg derived quad rival ent influenza vac- cines in preventing influenza like illness in 2017-2018.
+16. Boikos, C., Sylvester, G. C., Sam pal is, J. S. & Mansi, J. A. Relative effectiveness of the cell cultured quad rival ent influenza vaccine compared to standard, egg derived quad rival ent influenza vaccines in preventing influenza like illness in 2017-2018.
 Clin.
 Infect.
 Dis.
-71, e665–e671 (2020).
+71, e665-e671 (2020).
 17. Thompson, M. G. et al. Effects of repeated annual in activated influenza vaccination among healthcare personnel on serum hemagglutinin inhibition antibody response to A/Perth/16/2009 (H3 N2)-like virus during 2010-11.
-Vaccine 34, 981 988 (2016).
+Vaccine 34, 981-988 (2016).
 18. Nab es him a, S. et al. Antibody response to influenza vaccine in adults vaccinated with identical vaccine strains in consecutive years.
 J. Med.
 Virol.
-79, 320 325 (2007).
+79, 320-325 (2007).
 19. Leung, V. K. Y. et al. Influenza vaccination responses: evaluating impact of repeat vaccination among health care workers.
 Vaccine 35, 2558-2568 (2017).
 20. Khur an a, S. et al. Repeat vaccination reduces antibody affinity maturation across different influenza vaccine platforms in humans.
 Nat.
 Com mun.
 10, 3338 (2019).
 21. Keitel, W. A., Cate, T. R., Couch, R. B., Huggins, L. L. & Hess, K. R. Efficacy of repeated annual immunization with in activated influenza virus vaccines over a five year period.
 Vaccine 15, 1114-1122 (1997).
-22. Skowr on ski, D. M. et al. A perfect storm: impact of genomic varia- tion and serial vaccination on low influenza vaccine effectiveness during the 2014-2015 season.
+22. Skowr on ski, D. M. et al. A perfect storm: impact of genomic variation and serial vaccination on low influenza vaccine effectiveness during the 2014-2015 season.
 Clin.
 Infect.
 Dis.
-63, 21–32 (2016).
+63, 21-32 (2016).
 23. Ohmit, S. E. et al. Influenza vaccine effectiveness in the 2011-2012 season: protection against each circulating virus and the effect of prior vaccination on estimates.
 Clin.
 Infect.
 Dis.
-58, 319 327 (2014).
+58, 319-327 (2014).
 24. Ohmit, S. E. et al. Influenza vaccine effectiveness in the community and the household.
 Clin.
 Infect.
 Dis.
 56, 1363-1369 (2013).
 25. McLean, H. Q. et al. Impact of repeated vaccination on vaccine effectiveness against influenza A (H3 N2) and B during 8 seasons.
 Clin.
 Infect.
 Dis.
 59, 1375-1385 (2014).
 26. Belong i a, E. A. et al. Repeated annual influenza vaccination and vaccine effectiveness: review of evidence.
-Expert Rev. Vaccines 16, 1–14 (2017).
+Expert Rev. Vaccines 16, 1-14 (2017).
 27. Dawood, F. S. et al. Comparison of the immunogen i city of cell culture based and recombinant quad rival ent influenza vaccines to conventional egg based quad rival ent influenza vaccines among healthcare personnel aged 18-64 years: a randomized open label

 vaccines who recommendations.